basp/oni/README.md

     => [2, 3]

 And now we have two people here.
 If you are connected to both players (using two telnet sessions) you should be able to `say` stuff and use Oni like a simple chat server.

+## Future Ideas
+Of course it doesn't have to stay a simple chat server.
+You can create other rooms and make exits from one room to another.
+Each exit could take some time to traverse (like in HellMOO).
+This could be supported by the `aq` (action queue) that is not yet fully stable but almost ready.
+We also need to implement combat and crafting stuff and who knows what will happen if two players fight the same creature?
+What problems will arise?